koksyn/koksyn.github.io/_drafts/what-does-blockchain-developer-really-do.md

 - Supply chain
 - Using data outside blockchain

-## Two main paths for Blockchain Developer
+## Two main paths of specialization for Blockchain Developer

-- Building apps on blockchain (usability)
+### 1. Building apps on blockchain (usability, front-side)

 > TODO: description.
 E.g. Help a companies to use blockchain, build apps, tools, startups,
 > process data from, basically everything around it.

-- Building blockchain internally (core, fundaments)
+### 2. Building blockchain internally (core, fundaments, back-side)

 > TODO: description.
 E.g. Nodes, libraries, APIs, cryptography, security, testnet's, system design,
 > consensus/quorum algorithms, etc.

+### Fullstack Blockchain? (combined both, my own idea)

+> TODO: describe.
+For those, who want to involve in whole spectrum! :)
+> Didn't found the jobs like that, but maybe it will be a good suite of experience for start-up companies
+> or for CTO's / Architects.